Not every dream is symbolic of something, though many are.

 It’s not always apparent if it’s a slice of life when you’re still hypnagogic, sliding from the sleepy dream state into wakefulness.

-What you do in a slice-of-life dream?
+What do you do in a slice-of-life dream?

-In a slice-of-life dream you do what you did recently in your everyday life.
+In a slice-of-life dream, you do what you did recently in your everyday life.

 If it’s about something you used to do, there’s a reason why you’re thinking about it.
 The reason varies.